ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_down_off_alt Cons

-• Octa appears to offer competitive trading costs, but its listed spreads do not have corresponding date ranges, and are paired with a narrow selection of just over 220 tradeable symbols.
+• Octa appears to offer competitive trading costs, but its listed spreads lack corresponding date ranges.

-• Octa struggles to compete with the leading multi-asset brokers in areas such as education.
+• Though Octa continue to develop its market research, it struggles to compete with the best brokers in that category.

 • The cTrader platform is no longer available at Octa.